 The design feels both elemental and technical, like a mnemonic for physics and myth folded into steel.
 It is meant to endure and to provoke curiosity.

-• Material: S235 steel with preserved ferric oxidation and a matte black pedestal
+Material: Pure steel with active ferric oxidation and a matte black pedestal

 Relic BH-5 “Black Hole” is a steel object that reads like a deciphered fragment from a science both ancient and precise.
 Five concentric steel plates hover above a dense black pedestal, shrinking inward toward a vanishing point and forming a frozen echo of a wave.
 The form suggests gravitational collapse, a visual diagram of resonance and collapse rendered as a compact, tactile object whose original purpose remains a question.